open2c/bioframe/README.md

 ## Contributing

 Interested in contributing to bioframe?
 That's great!
 To get started, check out the [contributing guide](https://github.com/open2c/bioframe/blob/main/CONTRIBUTING.md).
-Discussions about the project roadmap take place on the [Open2C Slack](https://bit.ly/open2c-slack) and regular developer meetings scheduled there.
+Discussions about the project roadmap take place on the [Open2C Discord](https://discord.com/invite/qVfSbDYHNG) server and regular developer meetings scheduled there.
 Anyone can join and participate!

 ## Interval operations